 This is a huge category that now includes road running and trail running shoes as well as minimalist, maximalist (Hoka One) and zero drop shoes (Altra).
 No research has validated one type of shoe over another as better for preventing injuries.
 What the research seems to show is that shoe selection is very individual.
 You should wear what feels most comfortable to you.
 That being said, some studies have indicated that zero drop shoes may be easier on your knees but worse for your achilles tendon.

 Trail running shoes for 2017, rated by Runners’ World magazine are here.

-Some of the trail shoes reviewed by Runners World:
+Some of the trail running shoes reviewed by Runners World:

 Specialty Running Shoes